SanchitAggarwal/apparel-classifiation/README.md

     return codebook
 ```

-#### Improvements:####
-Can detect better upper body hypothesis by combining a well known Calvin upper body detector [here] (http://groups.inf.ed.ac.uk/calvin/calvin_upperbody_detector/) other than Haar based upper body detector.

-Further we can add features for B-Spline detection which are extensively used for curve matching.
-We can also use other features like SURF, Self Similarity (SSD), Local Binary Patterns (LBP) and use the combination of all to learn the initial codebook.
-We can try Random Forest with SVM for node splitting for further improvement in classification.

-We can also try Convolution Neural Networks or can use CNN features in the pipeline.

 ### Experiments ###
 Performed different experiments for feature selection and classifier selection.
 For all the experiments we divided the training data into training set and validation set with a validation set size of 0.3